SignalK/specification/gitbook-docs/security.md

 ## Device Access

-For access to a server from devices that don't have any user interaction, like sensors, they should aquire a token using Acesss Requests: [Appendix E: Access Rwquests](access_requests.md)
+Devices that don't have any user interaction, like sensors with no input mechanisms, should acquire a token using Access Requests: [Appendix E: Access Requests](access_requests.md)